 Finding the right treatment that will actually work for your dog can be tedious, admittedly, but who wants to live with fleas?
 Over-the-counter treatments like flea drops sometimes work but there are other more effective treatments available.

 Don't underestimate the power of flea drops, but also do not over-use them.
 The over-use of flea drops can over-dose your dog.

-The active ingredient in flea drops will depend upon the brand you choose, but it's important to follow the weight guidelines for administering the drops closely.
+The active ingredient in flea drops will depend on the brand you choose, but it's important to follow the weight guidelines for administering the drops closely.
 Never replace the flea drops meant for dogs with flea drops meant for cats.
 The dosages are very different and the consequences could be very serious.

 Once you've treated the dog, treating your home needs to be done as well.